Vic is the founder and CEO of AeroSuperBatics and has been flying since the age of 17.

 Brian flew in the RAF for 23 years and was very lucky to fly a multitude of military aircraft spanning single seat fast jets as a fast jet instructor to multi engine transport aircraft.

+Brian gained his Display Authorisation in 1990, subsequently he competed in the British aerobatic championships for many years, flying his home built aerobatic aircraft.
+He considers competition aerobatics to have taught him a great deal about flying.
+It requires a very high degree of flying precision and discipline.
 Although Brian has been flying for over 40 years, he still considers it a great privilege and loves being in the air.
 He especially loves flying open cockpit biplanes and passing on the joy, thrill and nostalgia of flying to all his passengers.

 Having learnt to fly at Biggin Hill, Kent, Mike joined the famous Tiger Club in Surrey where he flew many vintage types of aircraft and became a member of the club Turbulent Formation Team.

 In 1986 he turned professional on joining The Skyhawks Aerobatic team flying a Fournier RF4 in a formation team at air shows, touring Europe and as far afield as Chile.
 1991 saw him join AeroSuperBatics where he started flying Wingwalkers, remaining for the next 16 years.
 He and Vic were one of the first teams to visit and display in China.